ShaneTheCREAT0R/Thinkful-Recipe-App/README.md

 # Thinkful Recipe App
 The Recipe App Project from Thinkful Course.

-This project highlights my understanding of React.js and UseState.
+This project highlights my understanding of ReactJS, Express, Knex, and PostgreSQL.